BF3RM/CustomLevelLoader/README.md

 # MapLoader
 Load custom levels

-Vanilla objects and destruction is not supported yet
+This mod is currently a WIP.
+Destruction and data modifications not supported yet.

+**It's mandatory to use ``-skipchecksum`` parameter in your server, or it will lead to client connection errors**